Amarjyoti Choudhury

 Amarjyoti Choudhury (born 1950) is an Indian educationist, scientist, actor, reciter, playwright, poet, novelist, orator and editor.
-He is a former Vice-Chancellor of Gauhati University and a former Pro-vice-chancellor of Tezpur University.
-After superannuation from Tezpur University, he occupied the CV Raman Chair of Applied Physics and later that of Vice-chancellor of University of Science and Technology, Meghalaya.
-He was also the Vice-Chancellor of Assam down town University from 1 December 2017 to 31 August 2020.
-Now, he is the editor of renowned Assamese daily Dainik Asam.
+He is a former Vice Chancellor of Gauhati University and a former Pro-Vice Chancellor of Tezpur University.
+After superannuation from Tezpur University, he occupied the C. V. Raman Chair of Applied Physics and later served as Vice Chancellor of University of Science and Technology, Meghalaya.
+He was also the Vice Chancellor of Assam down town University from 1 December 2017 to 31 August 2020.
+He also served as the Editor of renowned Assamese daily Dainik Asam for a short period.
+Currently, he is Professor Emeritus and Chair Professor, Dr. Bhupen Hazarika Centre for Creativity at The Assam Royal Global University.

 Early life

 Born in Dibrugarh, Assam to Lakshyadhar Choudhury, the renowned litterateur, playwright and actor with socialist leaning and Usha Choudhury, a committed Gandhian, Amarjyoti is the eldest of five siblings.
-He topped the High School Leaving examination of the entire state of Assam.
-A graduate with Honours in Physics from Gauhati University, he did his masters in Physics from Delhi University.
+He topped the High School Leaving Examination of the entire state of Assam.
+A graduate with Honours in Physics from Gauhati University, he did his Masters in Physics from Delhi University.
 Next he obtained his doctorate degree from University of Oxford.